Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Protecting the Painting

-Although the new leader, King Juan Carlos I immediately made Spain a democracy, many protected the painting from going back to Spain, until they were sure that peace was found there.
+Although the new leader, King Juan Carlos, immediately made Spain a democracy, many protected the painting from going back to Spain until they were sure there was peace there.
 Therefore, it did not return until 1981, eight years after Picasso’s death.
 They kept it secure and hidden until it was finally presented under high security on Picasso’s 100th birthday: 25 October 1981.
-It is not expected to ever go on tour again in order to keep it well-preserved and protected., because while it was on tour during the years prior, there were many damages made to the original.
+It should never go on tour again in hopes of keeping it well-preserved and protected.
+Because while it was on tour during the years prior, many damages were made to the original.
 Picasso would be happy to know that the Guernica is currently in the Museo Reina Sofia in Madrid.

-Despite having a clear purpose, he did not compromise his artistry in order to make his message.
-Few artists are capable of bridging the gap between art and politics, yet Picasso does this beautifully.
-Not only is the piece rich with history and political meaning, but it is also rich with technique and aesthetic appeal.
-Using a cubist style, he painted his piece using blue, black, and white oil paints on a 3.5 meter tall by 7.8 meter wide canvases (11 feet by 25.6 feet).
-This is slightly higher than the rim height of a professional basketball hoop and half the width of an NBA basketball court.
+Despite having a clear purpose, he did not compromise his artistry to make his message.
+Few artists can bridge the gap between art and politics, yet Picasso does this beautifully.
+The piece is rich with history and political meaning, but it is also rich with technique and aesthetic appeal.
+Using a cubist style, he painted his work using blue, black, and white oil paints on a 3.5 meter tall by 7.8 meter wide canvases (11 feet by 25.6 feet), which is slightly higher than the rim height of a professional basketball hoop and half the width of an NBA basketball court.
 If the political statement doesn’t speak to you, the mere size will.

 Facts about One of Pablo Picasso's Most Famous Paintings